standardhealth/fsh-devdays-exercise/README.md

 At some point, every good parent takes the training wheels off the bike, takes a deep breath, and gives their kid a shove.
 This is that moment for us.
-You've proven you can do this, so now you're on you're own.
+You've proven you can do this, so now you're on your own.
 If you're up to the challenge, finish this profile:

 - Create the [USCoreRaceExtension](http://hl7.org/fhir/us/core/STU3.1/StructureDefinition-us-core-race.html)
   and its associated value sets